binbash23/p/README.md

 ### Cloud integration

-Who wants to have a master database copy in the cloud can also do this by using my dropbox connection.
+Who wants to have a master database copy in the cloud can also do this by using my dropbox feature.
 First you have to enable your dropbox for an API connection.
-The you can alway upload/sync your database with your personal dropbox account.
+Then you can alway upload/sync your database with the copy in your personal dropbox account.<br>The procedure to enable dropbox is f&%$%&ing stupid complicated.
+So I wrote a help text for this [here](https://github.com/binbash23/p/blob/master/docs/howto_dropbox_configuration.txt).

-### Merging diffenrent password databases
+### Merging different password databases

 Usually you have different copies of your p database.
 One on your desktop computer, another on the laptop...
 To synchronize them, there is a merge feature to do this for you.